-Users should consult with their local System Administrator for additional details regarding the configuration of desktop, application, and widget animations and special effects for their local Linux installation.
+Consult with your local System Administrator for additional details regarding the configuration of desktop, application, and widget animations and special effects for your local Linux installation.

 Linux: Views and Editors Detach when Dragged Instead of Docking in the Workbench

 There is currently a known GTK theme bug ( Linux-only ) in the Eclipse application frameworks underlying ACE that causes view/editor tab docking (including tab re-arrangement) to fail when the Help Window is used.
 This bug can occur even when the Help Window is minimized; some part of the underlying frameworks is remembering the window size /location despite minimization.